mooreatv/MAMA-multiboxing/README.md

 ## More info

-Get the binary release using curse/twitch client or on wowinterface https://www.curseforge.com/wow/addons/mama-multiboxing
+Get the binary release using curse/twitch/overwolf/... clients https://www.curseforge.com/wow/addons/mama-multiboxing

 The source of the addon resides on https://github.com/mooreatv/MAMA-multiboxing